 So here is an example of an email template similar to what I have used and gotten responses from in the past.

 My name is Johnny Utah and I am a new Techno producer from just outside Detroit.
 I am a huge fan of your label and many of the artists on it.
 I would state that your music is a big influence on my own productions, particularly track [[insert favourite track]] I have been producing for 2 years now and making great progress.
 I have been slowly building my catalogue and getting great feedback from some of the Promo campaigns I have done.
 I have also released these other labels [[insert labels]] [[Soundcloud private link]] I feel my productions have matured enough for me to be confident in sending you demo tracks that you might perhaps consider for your label.
 I hope you get a chance to listen and even some valuable feedback would be greatly appreciated.

 Kind Regards, Johnny Utah Social Media/ Website Links

 So you have your email and you have your tracks prepared and ready, so where the heck do you send this thing?
-A little research is required, but if your producing in a certain genre, techno music for example, and then you will no doubt have you favourite labels.
+A little research is required, but if you are producing in a certain genre, techno music for example, and then you will no doubt have your favourite labels.
 As I said before it would be a good idea to create a swipe file where you can record all the information for each label you have sent to.